Generated Alaska Susitna drainage river scene for Talkeetna River planning; not an exact location photo

 03

-Clear tributary influence
+Clear smaller stream influence

 Often the better fly-fishing setup than pushing the main river blindly.